How To Reduce Your Fat Intake for Healthy Cholesterol Levels and Weight Loss

 Fat drops will rise to the surface and are easy to skim off.

 Broccoli, cucumber, celery, garlic, onion, spinach, tomatoes and zucchini are all excellent options.
-They’re all tasty ingredients which also happen to be low in calories!
+They’re all tasty ingredients and packed with nutrients.
+If you’re trying to lose weight, fresh vegetables should be your go-to food.

 Roasted instead of breaded